 3. Italics with or without thought tags

-Though some writers seem to have an unreasonable hatred toward italics (perhaps a carryover from being told using italics for emphasis is the sign of a weak writer), it has become a common way to style direct thoughts.
-The Chicago Manual of Style doesn't mention italics as an option for internal discourse, but Russel Harper addresses the omission on their CMOS Shop Talk blog.
+Though some writers hate italics (perhaps a carryover from being told using italics for emphasis is the sign of a weak writer), it has become a common way to style direct thoughts.
+Chicago doesn't mention italics as an option for internal discourse, but Russell Harper addresses the omission on their CMOS Shop Talk blog.

 Italics can be used with or without a thought tag, granting more flexibility to the writer and allowing a closer POV.
 And the distinctive type style makes it easier for the reader to distinguish thoughts from dialogue and narrative.

 As Henry walked along the road enjoying the warm sunshine, he thought, What a beautiful day.
 I can't believe it's not even spring yet.

 And with no thought tag ...

 Henry walked along the side of the road, enjoying the warm sunshine.
 God, what a beautiful day.
 I can't believe it's not even spring yet.

 4. Free indirect style

 Free indirect style (FIS), sometimes called free indirect speech or free indirect discourse, is a way to weave the POV character's thoughts into a third person narrative.
 So there's no need for italics, quotation marks, or thought tags.
 The sense for the reader is that they're hearing the character's direct thoughts (rather than being told about those thoughts)—or are even inside the character's head.